antoka/freenas-backup/README.md

 # freenas-backup
-A bash script to do incremental backups
+A script to do incremental backups